-Unlicensed Drivers and Auto Accidents
+Unlicensed Drivers and Auto Accidents in Indianapolis

 If you let a friend drive your car, and your friend causes an accident while driving your car are you responsible for the damage?
 The simple answer is that you are normally not responsible for the damage caused when someone else is driving the vehicle.
 However, like most legal positions there are exceptions.
 These exceptions include: